dsimic/docsplit/README.md

 Install
 -------

-If you are on Ubuntu just run the ./install_deps.sh script.
+If you are on Ubuntu just run the ./install_deps.sh script in sudo.
 If you are on another Linux distro, install the dependencies described in install_deps.sh.

 Usage